Inflation, otherwise known as rising prices, can be scary.

-Transportation: Next to housing, transportation is the largest component of what we regard as inflation, and most of that is made up of how new cars escalate in price.
+Transportation: Next to housing, transportation is the largest component of what we regard as inflation, and most of that is made up of how cars escalate in price.
 Since buying a new car is pretty much a waste of money anyway, this part of the CPI could be addressed by buying used.
-Gas prices have certainly gone up over the years, but the availability of more economical cars has also increased, and there are plenty of other ways to save on gas.
-Insurance goes ever higher, but there are ways to reduce it, such as raising your deductibles.
+As we just discovered, used-car prices are skyrocketing these days, too.
+But that’s likely a temporary phenomenon that will ease as supply-chain issues get resolved.

 So where am I going with all this?
 I’m not suggesting that inflation shouldn’t be a factor in your financial planning.
 It most definitely should be.
-But inflation depends largely on the type of discretionary spending you do and therefore you have a great deal of influence on how much influence it has on you.
+But inflation depends largely on the type of discretionary spending you do.
+Therefore, you have a great deal of influence on how much influence inflation has on you.